 I’ve ridden motorcycles since my early 20s when I thought I should pick up riding as a life skill that will serve me in many crazier parts of the world.
 Having now ridden (small) motorcycles in Asia, Africa, and Latin America, I am very glad I did learn it when I could!

 Since then I’ve ridden dozens of motorcycles, many of which I’ve owned, and a few of which I’ve rented and put a few hundred miles on.
-I haven’t fall in love with them all, although anything with two wheels and a motor is vastly superior to having nothing at all.
+I haven’t fall in love with them all, although anything with two wheels and a motor is vastly superior to nothing at all.

-I don’t ride at high speeds for no reason.
+I don’t ride at high speeds for no reason… though I do sometimes.
 I wear gear.
 I don’t get my knee down on public roads or run from cops.
 If you’re looking for a sensationalist rider — maybe try YouTube.

 But I do all the things normal riders do, and then some.
 I sit in traffic.
 I fang (that’s an Australian term… it means “go fast”) machines up quiet country and mountain roads on weekends.
 I do interstate trips once or twice a year.